sasa-user/Bombermaniac/README.md

 Further instruction can be found inside documentation.

-Ported on Nintendo switch by KranK: https://github.com/KranKRival/BomberManNX/
+Ported to Nintendo switch by KranK: https://github.com/KranKRival/BomberManNX/